datamin3r/SQLServer/README.md

 ## How To

-[Explore how to](./HowTo#how-to) - Sample of PoC's, toy examples and other ways to get thing done in SQL
+[Explore](./HowTo#how-to) - A sample of PoC's, toy examples and other ways to get things done in SQL